stratisMarkou/random-walks/random-walks/book/mira/002-measures.md

 :::

-:::{dropdown} Proof: Composition of measurable functions

-Suppose $(X, S)$ is a measurable space and $f: X \to \mathbb{R}$ is a measurable function.
+:::{dropdown} Proof: Composition of measurable functions Suppose $(X, S)$ is a measurable space and $f: X \to \mathbb{R}$ is a measurable function.
 Suppose that $g$ is a real-valued Borel measurable function defined on a subset of $\mathbb{R}$ that includes the range of $f.$
 Let $B \subseteq \mathbb{R}$ be a Borel set.
 Because $g$ is a Borel measurable function, and $B$ is a Borel set, $g^{-1}(B)$ is also a Borel set.
 Because $f$ is a measurable function, and $g^{-1}(B)$ is a Borel set, $f^{-1}(g^{-1}(B))$ is in $S,$ so $g \circ f$ is Borel measurable.
 :::

+Measurable functions also satisfy intuitive algebraic properties that are very useful for proving measurability.
-:::{prf:theorem} Algebraic operations with measurable functions

-Suppose $(X, S)$ is a measurable space and $f, g: X \to \mathbb{R}$ are $S$-measurable functions.
+:::{prf:theorem} Algebraic operations with measurable functions Suppose $(X, S)$ is a measurable space and $f, g: X \to \mathbb{R}$ are $S$-measurable functions.
 Then

 (a) $f + g, f - g, f g$ are $S$-measurable functions,

 (b) if $g(x) \neq 0$ for all $x \in X,$ then $f / g$ is a $S$-measurable function.
 :::

-:::{dropdown} Proof: Algebraic operations with measurable functions

-Suppose $(X, S)$ is a measurable space and $f, g: X \to \mathbb{R}$ are $S$-measurable functions.
+:::{dropdown} Proof: Algebraic operations with measurable functions Suppose $(X, S)$ is a measurable space and $f, g: X \to \mathbb{R}$ are $S$-measurable functions.

 __Part (a):__